Tojaj/ansible-workstation/README.md

 # Config options of this playbook

+You can set your own variabled directly in ``workstation.yaml`` in ``vars`` section for the "common" role:

+    ...
+      roles:
+        - role: common
+          vars:
+            user: tojaj
+            fullname: Tomas Mlcoch
+            email: xtojaj@gmail.com
+    ...

-You can see and set the variables in:
+You can see list of variables and their defaults in:

     roles/common/defaults/main.yaml